How to save for a deposit

 Keep an eye out for new mortgage products

-The mortgage market is constantly changing so make sure you regularly check what’s out there.
+The mortgage market is constantly changing so make sure you regularly check our monthly update on best mortgage rates and the latest mortgage products.
 With lending restrictions much tighter than a few years ago lenders have had to become more innovative with their products to get viable customers through the door.
-From mates mortgages to 100% mortgages (with help from a wealthy relative) there are plenty of options.
-Click here to speak to London & Country for fee-free advice on the right deal for you.
+From mates mortgages to 95% mortgages (with help from a wealthy relative) there are plenty of options.

 Consider getting help from the government